by Funding For Good

 - Encourage them to set up individual meetings with board members to begin the relationship building process.

-- Provide them with the organization’s strategic plan so they can learn the expectations of the organization and each department, including their own.
+- Provide them with the organization’s strategic plan so they can learn the expectations of the organization and each department.

 - Provide them with a current, prioritized needs list for fundraising and grant writing.